testsigmahq/testsigma-docs/src/pages/docs/test-cases/step-types/step-group.md

 ---
 title: "Test Step Type: Step Groups"
-meta_desc: "Step Groups in Testsigma and how to use them to author tests at a faster pace"
+metadesc: "Step Groups in Testsigma and how to use them to author tests at a faster pace"
+noindex: false
 order: 4.22
 page_id: "Test Step Type: Step Groups"
 warning: false